Pocket PEA (Rapid Screening Chlorophyll Fluorometer)

 Common Continuous Excitation Fluorescence Parameters Measured

-Fm – The maximum fluorescence value obtained for a continuous light intensity.
-This parameter may only be termed as maximal if the light intensity used is fully saturating and the electron acceptor Q_A is fully reduced.
+– The maximum fluorescence value obtained for a continuous light intensity.
+This parameter may only be termed as maximal if the light intensity used is fully saturating and the electron acceptor is fully reduced.

 Time Marks Parameters